 "Puppy prices reflect their G&D using puppy culture & ESI/ENS from birth.
 Parents & 1 randomly selected puppy from each litter is embark tested.
 Includes deworming, vaccinations, chip & vet exam.
 If you are pre-selecting a puppy, 50% is required to hold the puppy from being selected.
 I will also assist in proper puppy selection based on personality & lifestyle."

-You can fly or drive to pick up your puppy from Kay.
+You can drive or fly to pick up your puppy from Kay.

 Meet in Wildwood, MO

-Kay has been a member of Good Dog for over 1 year
+Kay has been a member of Good Dog for about 2 years

 Kay was screened for responsible practices and has been a member since 2024.